Program Coordinator: Dr. David Chin

 - Would you like to combine disciplinary and personal interests in a way that is uniquely meaningful to you?

 This popular and flexible liberal arts program is a general studies curriculum across all liberal arts disciplines combined with General Education requirements leading to an Associate of Arts (AA) degree.
-You can then build on this AA degree to earn your BA or BS in any area of study.

 Flexible Program for Flexible People

 The distinctiveness of the LAS degree is well suited for highly motivated students whose interests range across various fields of study and with needs not met by an established, interdisciplinary major.
 Taught by research faculty, you may earn your degree through a combination of day and evening classes, as well as hybrid and web-based courses.

 Letters, Arts, and Sciences students take courses that develop transferrable skills:

 - Research proficiency focused on writer’s purpose and audience’s needs